top of page

 natportrait-2-1.jpg

 Natalie Artzi is an Associate Professor of Medicine at Harvard Medical School.
-She is a Principal Research Scientist at the Institute for Medical Engineering and Science at MIT, Associate Faculty of the Wyss Institute for Biologically Inspired Engineering, Head of Structural Nanomedicine at Mass General Brigham's Gene and Cell Therapy Institute (GCTI), and an Associate Member of the Broad Institute of Harvard and MIT.
-Leveraging material science, chemistry, imaging, and biology, Dr. Artzi’s laboratory is dedicated to designing smart biomaterial platforms and medical devices to improve human health.
+She is a Principal Research Scientist at the Institute for Medical Engineering and Science at MIT, Core Faculty of the Wyss Institute for Biologically Inspired Engineering, and Head of Structural Nanomedicine at Mass General Brigham's Gene and Cell Therapy Institute (GCTI).
+Dr. Artzi is a biomedical scientist-engineer renowned for transformative contributions to structural nanomedicine and pioneering work on tissue- and cell-responsive materials.
+Dr. Artzi developed materials that activate based on chemical cues, enabling targeted drug delivery, and creating a novel "depot effect" where nanotherapeutics are released to neighboring cells to enhance immune therapy.

 The Team